h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - Click the following dataset: **car_deals_train**
 - Click **PREDICT**
 - First time using Driverless AI?
 Click **Yes** to get a tour!
 Otherwise, click **No**
-- Name you experiment `Embeddings-Transformer-Without-Fine-Tuning`
+- Name your experiment `Embeddings-Transformer-Without-Fine-Tuning`
 - For the *TEST DATASET* select the following dataset: **car_deals_test**
 - As a target column, select **Price**